 Screen the aggregate for oversize material prior to use.
 For mineral filler, use portland cement conforming to ASTM C 150, Type I. Use water conforming to 499.02.
 Use mix set additives as required.

 421.03 Proportioning.
-Submit to the Laboratory a sample of the Binder to be used and a complete mix design prepared by an approved laboratory.erify the compatibility of the aggregate, Binder, mineral filler, and other additives.
+Submit to the Laboratory a sample of the Binder to be used and a complete mix design prepared by an approved laboratory.
+Verify the compatibility of the aggregate, Binder, mineral filler, and other additives.
 Make the mix design with the same materials that will be used on the project.

 Ensure that the mix design: